apollographql/subgraph-template-rust-async-graphql/README.md

 ## What's Included

 - A basic, [Apollo Federation] subgraph with simple examples for queries, entities, and mutations.
-You can run this subgraph with `cargo run`.
+You can run this subgraph with `cargo run` or `cargo watch -x run` if using [cargo-watch] for auto-reloading.
 - Example tests in the `tests` directory.
 You can run these tests with `cargo test`.
 - GitHub Actions workflows which will:
   - Run `cargo test` on every push.